Ryuku72/10EmployeeSummary/README.md

 ## Future plans

 Currently the project is done however, I do want to add some additional flavour in the near future.
+There is a small profile at the end of the website to indicate outstanding issues.

+* Need to add the box linking to week10 on the main website (navigator).
+* Needs to be responsive.

 >
->(01/05/20 Complete) Use chalk and boxin for 'node app' file
+>(01/05/20 Complete) Use chalk and boxin for 'node app' file.
 >
-> (03/05/20 Make a Mock website and link it to my profile page
+> (03/05/20 Make a Mock website and link it to my profile page.
-> (Incomplete) Make the mock website responsive
 >
-> (03/05/20 Complete) Add a Javascript for links
+> (03/05/20 Complete) Add a Javascript for links.
 >

-I have made a small profile at the end of the website to indicate outstanding issues.

 <a name="bootstrap">